versionone/mssql-snapshot/README.md

 connection to the testing database.
 Make any adjustments necessary to fit your environment.

-**IMPORTANT**:  See the configuration details below regarding the SQL Server service account configuration.
+**IMPORTANT**:  See the configuration details above regarding the SQL Server service account configuration.
 If the service account does not have privileges to read/write from the path declared in ./src/databaseConfig.js *snapshotStoragePath*, the tests will fail with errors related to the fact.